seanoneill505/NMforestwatch/USERSUPPORT.md

-# Welcome to the NMforestwatch User Support!
+# Welcome to the NMforestwatch User Support Portal!

 The purpose of this file is to provide support for end-users of the NMFORESTWATCH portal.
 If you are looking for more information and background on the project, please view the project development portal: [NMForestWatch Development Portal](https://seanoneill505.github.io/NMforestwatch/DEVELOPMENT.html)